 Orchard House tower is a leasehold residential building of 211 suites located at 647 Michigan Street, Victoria, British Columbia, Canada, V8V 1S9.
 The building is not a condominium.
-Suite lessees are really tenants who pre-paid the rent for—or if you’re in the market, can buy—the remaining years of a suite’s 99-year lease assignment, expiring at year’s end, 2073.
+Suite lessees are really tenants who pre-paid the rent for—or if you’re in the market, can buy on the resale market—the remaining years of a suite’s 99-year lease assignment, expiring at year’s end, 2073.
 The building and land are owned and managed by Westsea Construction with lessees/tenants covering operating costs and capital costs for refurbishment.
 In news reports, the Times-Colonist usually confuses leasehold and condominium, which is a different animal.
 I corrected one such reference in a letter-to-the-Editor in September of 2019, which you can read here (‘opens a new browser tab): Letter to T-C 13 Sept 2019 .
 The 99-year lease can be found here (opens new tab): OH Head Lease from LTO .

 The building’s office number is 250-383-1185, week days, 8 a.m. through 4 p.m., and the email address is OrchardHouse@westsea.ca The site managers are Doug and Kathleen and after-hours and weekend calls are taken for emergencies, such as a major water leak.
 The resident weekend manager is Don.